-cox_regression.survival_stacking module
+cox_regression.survival_stacking module¶

-- cox_regression.survival_stacking.stack(covariates, times, failed, ids=None, time_bins=None)[source]
+- cox_regression.survival_stacking.stack(covariates, times, events, time_bins=None)[source]¶

 - Parameters: